-Did you realize that in order to lose weight, you don’t have to kill yourself doing cardio for hours on end?
-Well, what a lot of people don’t understand, is that this is achievable though yoga!
+Did you realize that to lose weight, you don’t have to kill yourself doing cardio for hours on end?
+Well, what a lot of people don’t understand, is that this is achievable through yoga!

 Yoga has a wide range of benefits.
-From improving mental health, relaxing your body, and yes, it helps with weight loss as well.
+By improving mental health, relaxing your body, and yes, it helps with weight loss as well.

 So, you’re wondering how something as relaxing as yoga could help you lose weight?
 We’re going to cover that in depth, in this article.

 The most significant factor when doing yoga for weight loss is to increase your heart rate, then gradually bring it back down to normal levels.
 You repeat this process over the course of your yoga session.

 This style of training relieve stress from your nervous system, stress you would get from weight training while aiding in weight loss.